Klaudioz/obsidian-bases-gym/gym/README.md

 > **Note**: Date filtering (Today, This Week, etc.) is not supported in dashboard inline queries.
 For date-filtered views, open the **Gym** base directly from Obsidian's Bases section in the sidebar.

 ### Log Your First Workout

+**Method 1: Quick Log with Templater (Recommended - ~30 seconds)**

+1. Ensure Templater plugin is installed (Community Plugins → Templater)
+2. Open command palette (Ctrl/Cmd + P)
+3. Type: "Templater: Create new note from template"
+4. Select: `gym/Templates/Workout Log.md`
+5. Fill in the prompts:
+   - **Select muscle group** (21 options)
+   - **Select exercise** (shows only exercises for that muscle group)
+   - **Enter workout details**: weight, reps, sets, effort, notes
+6. Done!
+File automatically renamed and saved to `gym/Log/`
+7. Workout appears in the dashboard immediately

+**Method 2: Use Exercise Templates as Reference**

+All 33 exercises in `gym/exercises/` have standardized frontmatter.
+Use them as reference:

+1. Browse `gym/exercises/[MuscleGroup]/` to find your exercise
+2. Open the template to see correct exercise name, muscle group, equipment
+3. Create a new file in `gym/Log/` with format: `YYYY-MM-DD ExerciseName.md`
+4. Copy the frontmatter structure from the template
+5. Fill in your actual values (weight, reps, sets, effort, notes)

+**Method 3: Manual Creation (Slower - ~2 minutes)**

 1. Navigate to the `gym/Log/` folder
 2. Create a new markdown file: `YYYY-MM-DD ExerciseName.md`